Student Accounts

 8. Wentworth Institutional Aid

 Specific questions regarding the refund policy can be addressed with a student’s Financial Aid or Student Account Counselor.
-In some cases, a student’s account may end up having a balance due after the federal financial aid adjustment is done.
-Students will be notified and billed for the balance and any account balance becomes due immediately.
+In some cases, there may be a balance due on a student's E-Bill after the federal financial aid adjustment is completed.
+Students will be notified if there is a balance owed.
+Any resulting E-Bill account balance becomes due immediately.